amelie-iska/CCCvelo/README.md

 * `0_preprocess_MouseBrain.ipynb` contains the code for preprocessing the raw dataset and exporting formatted inputs for use in R <br>
 * `1_select_LRTG.R` prepares the inputs for CCCvelo model <br>
 * `2_runCCCvelo_on_MouseBrainCortex.ipynb` provides the full pipeline to run CCCvelo on the mouse cortex data <br>

+Additionally, analysis codes for two more datasets (including human prostate and mousr embryo trunk) can be found in the `CCCvelo_analysis` repository, which includes:

+* `analysis_in_HumanProstate` contains the codes for preprocessing the raw dataset and running CCCvelo on the human prostate data <br>
+* `analysis_in_EmbryoTrunk` contains the codes for preprocessing the raw dataset and running CCCvelo on the mousr embryo trunk data <br>

 # Application of CCCvelo